hagaakihiro/RQMD_RMF_model/README.md

 ```txt
 50.13,0.05,6,12,1,1,LIQMD
 ```
-means incident energy, and its standard deviation (MeV/nucleon), projectile Z, projectile A, target Z, target A, and text (not used).
+mean incident energy, and its standard deviation (MeV/nucleon), projectile Z, projectile A, target Z, target A, and text (not used), respectively.
 The number of incidnet particles is set as 100,000 (line 256 in pencil_ion.cc), and its simulation is repeated by N defined in optrun.sh.

+The cross section result file (e.g. NS2/CS_***, where *** is the time created listed in recorder_test.csv therein) shows the columns of
+"event", "ParticleNO", "particleName", "z", "a", "px", "py", "pz", "angle", "phi", "kenergy", and "mass".
+The angle means the polar angle, while phi means the azimuthal angle.
+The angluar distribution (differential cross section) in each fragment can be calculated by collecting the specific fragment and binning the angle data.
+The double differential cross section can be also calculated with the same manner.